Rugby: All Blacks bombshell - Ireland coach Joe Schmidt makes shock announcement

 However, Schmidt says he has "decided to finish coaching", and "will prioritise family commitments after the RWC in 2019".

-"The management and players have been incredible to work with and the tremendous support we have had, particularly at home in the Aviva, but where ever we have travelled has been uplifting.
+"The management and players have been incredible to work with and the tremendous support we have had, particularly at home in the Aviva, but where ever we have travelled has been uplifting," said Schmidt.

 "Thank you to the IRFU for their support and patience and thanks also to so many people who have adopted my family and me, making us feel part of the community here in Ireland.